Fort Bend District Court and County Court Plan

 ATTORNEY SELECTION PROCESS

-All appointed counsel for criminal arrestees in Fort Bend County, in the District and County Courts at Law, in both felony and misdemeanor cases, shall be selected pursuant to the requirements of the Texas Code of Criminal Procedure, Art.
-26.05, et seq., and this Plan, using a system of rotation from a list of approved counsel.
+All appointed counsel for criminal Arrestees in Fort Bend County, in the District and County Courts at Law, in both felony and misdemeanor cases, shall be selected pursuant to the requirements of the Texas Code of Criminal Procedure, Art.
+26.04, et seq., and this Plan, using a system of rotation from a list of approved counsel.
 The list of approved counsel, attorney qualifications, and/or any additional changes to this Plan may be updated and/or revised from time to time as necessary.

-1. Felony Appointments: In order to qualify as a court appointed attorney to represent indigent defendants in the District Courts, an attorney must meet the requirements set forth in “Addendum A” attached hereto and made a part hereof by reference.
+1. Felony Appointments.
+In order to qualify as a court appointed attorney to represent indigent defendants in the District Courts, an attorney must meet the requirements set forth in “Addendum A,” attached hereto and made a part hereof by reference.

-1. Misdemeanor Appointments: In order to qualify as a court appointed attorney to represent indigent defendants in the County Courts at Law, an attorney must meet the requirements set forth in “Addendum B”, attached hereto and made a part hereof by reference.
+1. Misdemeanor Appointments.
+In order to qualify as a court appointed attorney to represent indigent defendants in the County Courts at Law, an attorney must meet the requirements set forth in “Addendum B,” attached hereto and made a part hereof by reference.

-1. Continuing Responsibilities: An attorney who is appointed to represent an indigent defendant, regardless of the degree of offense, is expected to represent that defendant through all pretrial, post-trial and appellate levels.
+1. Continuing Responsibilities.
+An attorney who is appointed to represent an indigent defendant, regardless of the degree of offense, is expected to represent that defendant through all pretrial, post-trial and appellate levels.
 In the event an appointed attorney desires to withdraw from representing an indigent defendant through the appellate process, such attorney shall promptly, upon completion of post-trial matters, move to withdraw with good and satisfactory cause cited and bring such motion to the immediate attention of the judge.

-1. Institute a fair, neutral, and non-discriminatory attorney selection process:
+1. Institute a fair, neutral, and non-discriminatory attorney selection process.

-1. Rotational method: Must appoint attorneys from among next five names on appointment list in the order in which the attorneys’ names appear on the list, unless the court makes a finding of good cause on the record for appointing an attorney out of order [Art.
-26.04(a), CCP]
+• Rotational method: Must appoint attorneys from among next five names on appointment list in the order in which the attorneys’ names appear on the list, unless the Court makes a finding of good cause on the record for appointing an attorney out of order [Art.
+26.04 CCP]

-2. Public Defender: Must provide for the priority appointment any public defenders office [Art.
+• Public Defender: Must provide for the priority appointment any public defenders office [Art.
 26.04(a) & (f), CCP], include the process for appointment of any public defenders office [Art.
 26.04(a), CCP], and meet the requirements in Article 26.044, CCP.

-3. Alternative method [Art.
+• Alternative method [Art.
 26.04(g)-(h), CCP]:

-1. Reasonable and Necessary Expenses:The appointment of and reimbursement for reasonable and necessary investigation, mental health, and other expert witness expenses shall be as provided by Art.
-26.05(d) Texas Code of Criminal Procedure and only upon written motion and prior approval of the trial Judge.
+1. Reasonable and Necessary Expenses.
+The appointment of and reimbursement for reasonable and necessary investigation, mental health, and other expert witness expenses shall be as provided by Art.
+26.05(d) Texas Code of Criminal Procedure and only upon written motion and prior approval of the trial judge.
 The appointment of and reimbursement for reasonable and necessary investigation, mental health, and other expert witness expenses without prior written approval, as provided by Art.
 26.052(h) Texas Code of Criminal Procedure, shall be paid pursuant to said statute.
 A timely, complete, and true statement of expenses incurred by the person appointed shall be submitted to the trial judge with the request for reimbursement.

 VI.

-STANDARDS ANDRESPONSIBILITIES FOR ATTORNEYS
+STANDARDS AND RESPONSIBILITIES FOR ATTORNEYS

-G. Counsel shall timely complete and submit their yearly attorney time report to the Texas Indigent Defense Counsel Attorney Report Form.
-Failure to comply can result in suspension or removal from the appointment list.
+G. TIDC Requirements.
+Counsel shall timely complete and submit their attorney time report in a format as prescribed by the Texas Indigent Defense Commission not later than October 15th of each year.Failure to comply can result in suspension or removal from the appointment list.

 Fee and Expense Payment Process